GabeScott/standard-works-vault/General Conference/1989 April - Our Kindred Family—Expression of Eternal Love.md

 “We are a young family.
 My husband and I are 33.
 We have three small children.
 This is a busy ‘family time’ for us in our lives.
 For months, Diana, our ward genealogy person, would call us on a regular basis to ask if there was anything she could do to help us get started on our family history.

 “We of course thanked her for the call, but firmly replied that ‘Aunt Leona, Cousin Nellie, and Aunt Bertha have done all there is to do on our families.’
-Then, intrigued by an article in the Ensign about the new 8.5 x 11 forms for family history, I mentioned this to Diana and a week later she was at my door with the forms!
+Then, intrigued by an article in the *Ensign* about the new 8½-by-11 forms for family history, I mentioned this to Diana and a week later she was at my door with the forms!
 I took a look and thought how neat it would be to fill in the forms with our own names in the blanks.
 This simple experience of a loving, persistent family history representative was what got us started.

 “We both come from Mormon families several generations back.
 We thought the ordinance work for our ancestors had been completed.
 We were wrong!
 In the short months we have been collecting copies of family group records, we have had so many experiences that confirmed to us the Lord’s hand in this work: 44 baptisms, 45 endowments, 29 children sealed to parents, 16 marriage sealings.
 All of these from records that were supposedly ‘all done.’